Motivic height zeta functions: The motivic Poisson formula of Hrushovski--Kazhdan

 \begin{lemm} Let $\phi\in \GVar_S$ (\resp $\GVarM_S$, \resp $\GExpVar_S$, \resp $\GExpVarM_S$).
 If $\phi(s)=0$ for every $s\in S$, then $\phi=0$. \end{lemm} As a corollary, Lemmas~\ref{lemm.injective} and~\ref{lemm.vanish} hold for relative Grothendieck groups.

 \begin{proof} We give the proof for $\GExpVar_S$, the other three cases are similar.
-Let us fix a representative~$M$ of~$\phi$ in $\Z[\ExpVar_S]$, the free Abelian group generated by pairs $(X,f)$, where $X$ is an $S$-scheme and $f\colon X\ra \Aff^1_S$ is an $S$-morphism.
+Let us fix a representative~$M$ of~$\phi$ in $\Z[\ExpVar_S]$, the free Abelian group generated by pairs $(X,f)$, where $X$ is an $S$-scheme and $f\colon X\ra \Aff^1$ is a morphism.
 Let $s$ be a generic point of~$S$; since $\phi(s)=0$, the object $M_{k(s)}$ is a linear combination of elementary relations.
-By spreading out the varieties and the morphisms expressing these relations, there exists a dense open subset~$U$ of~$S$ such that the object $M_U$ in~$\Z[\ExpVar_U]$ is a linear combination of the corresponding elementary relations.
-One has $[M_U]=0$, hence $[M_T]=0$, where $T=S\setminus U$.
-By Noetherian descending induction, it follows that $[M]=0$, hence $\phi=0$. \end{proof}
+By spreading out the varieties and the morphisms expressing these relations, there exists a dense open subset~$U$ of~$S$ such that the object $M_U$ in~$\Z[\ExpVar_U]$ is a linear combination of the corresponding elementary relations, \tcb{hence one has $[M_U]=0$.
+On the other hand, we have $[M_T] (s) =0$ for every point $s$ in $T=S\setminus U$.
+By Noetherian descending induction it follows that $[M_T]=0$.
+Thus $[M]=0$, and $\phi=0$.} \end{proof}

-\paragraph{Exponential sums} The class of a pair $(X,f)$ in~$\GExpVar_k$ can be thought of as an analogue of the exponential sum
+\paragraph{Exponential sums} The class~$\theta$ of a pair $(X,f)$ in~$\GExpVar_k$ can be thought of as an analogue of the exponential sum

 when $k$ is a finite field and $\psi\colon k\ra\C^*$ is a fixed {non-trivial} additive character.
 This justifies the \emph{notation} $\sum_{x\in X} \psi(f(x))$ for the class~$[X,f]$ in~$\GExpVar_k$.